Restructuring and insolvency in Norway: overview

 Normally, the liquidator will terminate all employment contracts, save for certain key employees that may be retained to assist the liquidator.

 The normal conclusion of insolvency proceedings is that all assets are liquidated, and the proceeds paid out to the creditors according to their order of priority.
 After the insolvency proceedings have been completed, the debtor is, in principle, still liable for debts that have not been settled.
-For corporate entities, however, this only applies in theory, since the company will be automatically dissolved and deleted from the Register of Business Enterprises on the completion of the insolvency proceedings.
+For corporate entities, however, this only applies in theory, as the company will be automatically dissolved and deleted from the Register of Business Enterprises on the completion of the insolvency proceedings.

 The assets of the insolvency estate can be handed back to the debtor and the insolvency proceedings concluded in three situations: